 - If the activity is partially configured, or if the individual field validation within the activity configuration has not been met, you may also receive this error message.
 To resolve, open the activity configuration and complete all required fields with valid input.

-If an activity is invalid for some other reason that cannot be readily determined, this error message will be returned:
+If an activity is invalid for some other reason that cannot be readily determined, this error message is returned:

 Activity is invalid.

 To resolve, reference the documentation for each activity available under Connectors.

 In order for a script to be valid, it must be configured properly.
 If a script has not been configured, this validation error message is returned: